elexive-com/elexive-calc/resources/FeatureIntroduction.md

 ## Overview

 The FeatureIntroduction component provides a consistent, visually distinct way to present introductory information about various features in the Elexive Calculator.
-It creates a highlighted section with a title, description, and optional additional information, designed to make explanatory content stand out from the rest of the interface.
+It creates a highlighted section with a title, description, and optional additional information, designed to make explanatory content stand out from the rest of the interface and support the customer's educational journey.

+> **Note:** This component adheres to the [Elexive Calculator Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.

-## Purpose
+## Strategic Purpose

-This component addresses the need for clear, accessible explanations of complex features throughout the calculator.
-It serves as a standardized way to educate users about each section's purpose and functionality, ensuring that key conceptual information is prominently presented and styled consistently across the application.

-## Technical Implementation
+The FeatureIntroduction addresses several key customer needs identified in our research:

+1. **Complexity Reduction**: By providing clear, concise explanations at the point of interaction
+2. **Confidence Building**: By offering contextual education that builds user understanding
+3. **Cognitive Load Management**: By creating consistent, predictable patterns for finding help
+4. **Progressive Disclosure**: By separating essential information from deeper explanations

+## Component-Specific Design Decisions

+### Information Architecture

+The component implements a deliberate information hierarchy:

+1. **Title** - The concept identifier:
+   - Uses distinctive typography with appropriate weight and size
+   - Implements consistent styling with subtle accent elements
+   - Creates immediate recognition of the explanatory nature
+   - Establishes the topic with concise, clear language

+2. **Description** - The essential explanation:
+   - Provides the core concept in business-friendly language
+   - Uses appropriate typography for optimal readability
+   - Maintains consistent tone and voice across all instances
+   - Balances comprehensiveness with conciseness

+3. **Additional Information** - The supplementary details:
+   - Creates clear visual distinction from the primary description
+   - Provides deeper explanation for users who need more context
+   - Implements subtle styling that indicates secondary importance
+   - Maintains consistent visual treatment across all instances

+### Visual Treatment

+The visual design carefully balances several competing needs:

+1. **Attention Management** - Creating appropriate visual emphasis:
+   - Uses subtle background colors that attract attention without disrupting
+   - Implements decorative elements that reinforce the informational nature
+   - Creates clear boundaries that separate explanation from interactive content
+   - Maintains appropriate visual weight relative to surrounding elements

+2. **Design Integration** - Ensuring harmony with the broader interface:
+   - Uses the application's established color palette with appropriate variations
+   - Implements rounded corners and shadows consistent with the design system
+   - Creates visual connection to related UI elements through consistent styling
+   - Maintains the overall aesthetic quality of the application

-### Core Functionality
+## Core Functionality

 1. **Standardized Information Display**
    - Presents a title with distinctive styling